Conservative led Wiltshire Council has outlined its principles for the next decade, as it looks to s...

 This move was not welcomed by the residents but was deemed necessary to balance the numbers for the electoral divisions across Wiltshire.

-Making residents feel welcome as part of their new area will be a top priority after the election, and I have already been working with the existing Wiltshire Councillor and the Parish Council to ensure a smooth handover when I am hopefully re-elected in May.
+Making residents feel welcome as part of their new area will be a top priority, and I have already been working with the existing Wiltshire Councillor and the Parish Council to ensure a smooth handover.